Qkessler/100daysofPython-files/README.md

 # 100daysofPython-files
 These are the files that reflect my progress on the 100 days of python course.

-[05/03/20]: 3rd day of working with APIs and json formatting.
-Couldn't get batch request working, emailed the creator to sort things out!
+[06/03/20]: Today I watched the videos of day 1 of apis.
+Also I prepared the files to start reworking on quickfs api, as I couldn't get on day 1 the access to the santander API.